Shkolla Abdyl Bajraktari Middle School Bathroom Project – Albania

-“I have been serving as a Peace Corps volunteer for well over eight months now, and during the course of my service I have traveled through many cities and towns in Albania.
+“I have been serving as a Peace Corps volunteer for well over eight months now, and during the course of my service, I have traveled through many cities and towns in Albania.
 I have met students from the far south and central regions, given lessons in schools in the mountains on the Macedonian border, and witnessed classes in my sister region of Tropoja.
 And while I have found bright and enthusiastic pupils everywhere I have traveled, I have come across no community so devoted to the education of its youth and so full of potential as my own Peace Corps site in Malësi e Madhe.
 The students here have a true thirst for knowledge, and despite the horrible condition of their learning facilities, they continue to consistently rank at the top of national student rankings.
-The people from Koplik and Malësi e Madhe can be found throughout every corner of Albania, working in high skill positions in law offices, hospitals, and universities.
-If any one part of Albania has a tradition of academic excellence, it is certainly Malësi e Madhe.”
+The people from Koplik and Malësi e Madhe can be found throughout every corner of Albania, working in high-skill positions in law offices, hospitals, and universities.
+If anyone part of Albania has a tradition of academic excellence, it is certainly Malësi e Madhe.”

 As an LGL project, this falls under our 100 Water Projects Program – Albania as well as our larger Let Girls Learn Initiative – Worldwide.

 This project is part of the LET GIRLS LEARN program sponsored by FLOTUS Michelle Obama.
-It is intended to have a positive effect in keeping girls in school after they reach adolescence.
+It is intended to have a positive effect on keeping girls in school after they reach adolescence.
 Lack of clean facilities is a leading cause of women dropping out of school.
-Water Charity is proud to have sponsored the very first LGL project, and continues to be the leading contributor to the program, as evidenced by projects like this one.
+Water Charity is proud to have sponsored the very first LGL project and continues to be the leading contributor to the program, as evidenced by projects like this one.

 Dollar Amount of Project